Good for the Soul (The Boys episode): Writing

 "Good for the Soul" explores the issue of the Christian right with the setting of the Believe Expo.
 It criticizes the use of religion, propaganda, and pop culture to influence the public with the myth of Supes being chosen by God.
 Vought uses contemporary Christianity to convince the public that Supe behavior is justified and that Supes should have positions in the police, military, government, and as celebrities.

 Similar to the previous episodes of the series, a character represented in "Good for the Soul" is different from his comic book counterpart.
 The television adaptation features Ezekiel, a homophobic "pray the gay away" religious leader, who is revealed to be queer himself.
 Ezekiel is not present in the comics by name, but a similar character named Oh Father is.
 Oh Father, who instead of having internalized homophobia, sexually abuses teenagers.
 Both versions are religious leaders and are involved with the Christian religious circuit "Capes for Christ."
 The writers made this change to critique how homophobic ideas continue to affect the community.

 Casting

-The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Black Noir, and Elisabeth Shue as Madelyn Stillwell.
+The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge Les Saintes / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Black Noir, and Elisabeth Shue as Madelyn Stillwell.
 Also starring are Billy Zane as Himself, Ann Cusack as Donna January, Shaun Benson as Ezekiel, Brit Morgan as Rachel Saunders, Colby Minifie as Ashley Barret, Jess Salgueiro as Robin Ward, Jordana Lajoie as Cherie, Brittany Allen as Charlotte / Popclaw, and Nicola Correia-Damude as Elena.